DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2024-06-24-recruitment-performance-report-2024.md

 We sent a survey to providers and held a face-to-face interview on the 2024 performance report.

-The survey questions included:
+The survey included 7 questions:

 1. To what extent do you agree or disagree with the below statements about the content and usability of the report?

-Agree, somewhat agree, neither agree nor disagree,  somewhat disagree, disagree.
+Statements:

-- The order in which the information was presented in the report is logical.
+- the order in which the information was presented in the report is logical
-- The information presented in the report is easy to understand.
+- the information presented in the report is easy to understand
-- The report is simple to use and accessible to me.
+- the report is simple to use and accessible to me
-- The layout and organisation of the report is easy to understand.
+- the layout and organisation of the report is easy to understand

+Answer options:

+- agree
+- somewhat agree
+- neither agree nor disagree
+- somewhat disagree
+- disagree

-If you answered ‘disagree’ or ‘somewhat disagree’ to any of the above statements, please provide more information.
+If the participant answered ‘disagree’ or ‘somewhat disagree’ to any of the above statements, we encouraged them to provide more information.

 2. To what extent do you agree or disagree with the below statements about the use and value of the report?

-Agree, somewhat agree, neither agree nor disagree,  somewhat disagree, disagree.
+Statements:

-- The report being delivered on a weekly basis is useful to me.
+- the report being delivered on a weekly basis is useful to me
-- It is useful to compare my performance data with the national average performance data.
+- it is useful to compare my performance data with the national average performance data
-- The report contained all the information which I expected to see.
+- the report contained all the information which I expected to see
-- The ability to view historical performance data would be useful to me.
+- the ability to view historical performance data would be useful to me

+Answer options:

+- agree
+- somewhat agree
+- neither agree nor disagree
+- somewhat disagree
+- disagree

-If you answered ‘disagree’ or ‘somewhat disagree’ to any of the above statements, please provide more information.
+If the participant answered ‘disagree’ or ‘somewhat disagree’ to any of the above statements, we encouraged them to provide more information.

 3. How frequently would you view this report?

+Answer options:

-- More than once a week
+- more than once a week
-- Once a week
+- once a week
-- Once a month
+- once a month
-- Less than once a month
+- less than once a month
 - I’m not sure

 4. How useful is the information in the report?

+Answer options:

-- All the information in the report is useful
+- all the information in the report is useful
-- Most of the information in the report is useful
+- most of the information in the report is useful
-- Some of the information in the report is useful
+- some of the information in the report is useful
-- None of the information in the report is useful
+- none of the information in the report is useful

-If ‘most’, ‘some’ or ‘none’, which information in the report was not useful to you?
+If the participant answered ‘most’, ‘some’ or ‘none’ of the information, we asked what information in the report was not useful to them?

 5. Who in your organisation would use this report?

+Answer options:

 - Head of ITT
 - ITT course leader